 Quartzite evolves from sand grains, which is why it is found in areas with beaches, desert dunes, or riverbeds.
 As sand grains are buried and compressed, they fuse together to form sandstone.
 As the sandstone continues to be buried deeper and deeper, more heat and pressure cause the sandstone to compress.
 In this state, the sand grains lose their original shape and transform into quartzite.

 Because quartzite evolves from sand grains, it is no surprise that much of quartzite, such as Taj Mahal, is lighter in color.
 On the other hand, in parts of the world such as Brazil, minerals are carried through the sand grains by groundwater, creating some of the most unique and colorful quartzite.
 Fusion Wow, Emerald Green, and Red Louis are all great examples of this geologic phenomenon.

 All quartzite is different in terms of porosity and stain resistance as it depends on how tightly the minerals bonded together during the mineral metamorphic process.
 In general, quartzite such as Sea Pearl and Taj Mahal have highly bonded minerals, while Macaubas may have been exposed to less pressure, making it more porous and prone to staining.
-Staining from household items can be avoided by using a sealer, which is typically provided by the installer.
-To maintain this coverage, it is recommended to seal your quartzite about once a year with a home application sealer.
+Use a sealer to avoid stains from common household items.
+Seal your quartzite about once a year with a home application sealer to maintain this coverage.

 What is soft quartzite, calcitic quartzite, or dolomitic quartzite?